Saudi Arabia's hometown ambitions could clip wealth fund's wings

 Unusually for a sovereign wealth fund, which typically is solely focused on generating wealth for future generations, PIF has a two-pronged mandate - it is also expected to develop domestic projects that will reduce Saudi Arabia’s reliance on oil.
 That means PIF acting as a cornerstone investor on some major hometown ventures with foreign investors expected to join in.

-The projects include a high-tech economic zone dubbed NEOM planned for an area close to the size of Belgium, an entertainment park outside Riyadh called Qiddiya being built on a site two and a half times larger than Disney World, and a luxury tourist resort off the Red Sea coast that will span more than 90 islands.
+The projects include a high-tech economic zone dubbed NEOM planned for an area close to the size of Belgium, an entertainment park outside Riyadh called Qiddiya being built on a site 2.5 times larger than Disney World, and a luxury tourist resort off the Red Sea coast that will span more than 90 islands.

 Now, two years after the projects were announced, there is a risk they could be delayed or scaled back if foreign funding does not materialize because PIF won’t be able to put up all the money required in the current timeframe, according to two of the sources.